How Much Does Artificial Insemination Cost?

 Well, things like ultrasounds and bloodwork monitoring generally cost around $1,000-$2,000.

-They might not always be needed (or offered), depending on your clinic.
+They might not always be needed (or offered), depending on your clinic as well as your personal situation.

 So it’s worth checking what’s included before signing on any dotted lines.